seriousssam/deep-image-prior-transfer/README.md

 1) An implementation of Ulyanov et al's "Deep Image Prior" work (https://dmitryulyanov.github.io/deep_image_prior).
 2) An extension to transfer learning across images in inpainting

+## To do

+- Add pictures of results

 ## Files
   - The notebook
   - A pdf of the notebook (since the notebook doesn't load in the browser)